 I had seen 1980s comics before, when my boyfriend Paul lived with me and my mom in the West Village when I was fifteen.
 He brought a duffel bag with Frank Miller Daredevils and the Byrne/Claremont X-Men run.
 But I didn’t read them, then; just looked at the covers.
 They were sealed up in slippery poly-bags.

 On the bus I took out the comic book.
 I hadn’t brought anything else to read.
-I was planning to be a children’s book illustrator or a fashion illustrator back then.
+I was planning to be a children’s book illustrator or a fashion illustrator back then, career-wise.

-I had dropped out of Stuyvesant and was taking adult ed fashion drawing classes at Parsons, waiting to be old enough to be admitted to the BFA program.
+I had dropped out of Stuyvesant and was taking adult ed fashion drawing classes at Parsons, waiting to be old enough to be admitted to the BFA program in Illustration.
 I wasn’t especially excited about becoming a commercial artist; it was just a practical career choice given my drawing ability.
 Commercial artists had job security.

 Most of my energy and ambition in my teens went to finding beautiful boys and seducing them.

 P. was my dear friend and sometimes lover, the only girl I’ve ever truly been in love with.

 She was brilliant, absurdly smart – we met at Stuyvesant when I was a junior and she was a freshman- and in terrible pain.
 It was just a few months after her first hospitalisation, that day in 1984 when I headed to Simon’s Rock.